Solo Travel Tips & Advice

-- Is solo travel safe where you’re headed?
+- Is solo travel safe where you're headed?
 Do your research before you get there.
-Familiarise yourself with the areas you will be staying in, or visiting, and check out overseas travel tips and advice from other travelers on travel forums and sites.
+Familiarise yourself with the areas you will be staying in, or visiting, and check out overseas travel tips and advice from other travellers on travel forums and sites.

 - Trust your gut.
 If it doesn't feel right, leave.

 - Be withholding.
 Introduce yourself with your first name only, and be careful who you trust.

 - If you're a woman, look into how to travel alone safely as a woman in your chosen city, especially if you're planning on going out at night.